-The Business Analytics Challenge Project 1 and 2 will be part of your final year of study.
+The Business Analytics Consultancy modules will be part of your final year of study.
 Both modules are part of a substantial piece of academic research based on a real-life problem.
 This will give you the opportunity to meet organisations trying to solve a realistic business challenge or it could be a problem of your own choice.
-You’ll be able to investigate possible solutions in Semester 1 and implement them in Semester 2.
+You’ll be able to investigate possible solutions in semester 1 and implement them in semester 2.
 The challenge could be an extension of your placement work in conjunction with your placement employer.

 Careers and graduate prospects